MusicGuns/console_bitcoin_wallet/README.md

 ## Launching
 1. Clone Repo
 2. Use bundler
-3. run ьain.rb with or without a private key
+3. Run main.rb with or without a private key
 >```
 >ruby main.rb
 >```